bilsiq/comp723-text-mining/report.md

 ### Splitting data into training and testing

-For splitting the data set we used 2 different type of data spliting methods. the 2 methods were:
+For splitting the data set we used 2 different type of data splitting methods. the 2 methods were:
 * Using a 30:70 testing:training set whilst maintaining the ham:spam ratio
 * Using enron1, enron3 & enron5 as training and enron2 & enron4 for testing